Landscaping: Including sidewalks, decks and parking

 Why are decks, patios, sidewalks, and driveways included in the permitting process for landscaping?

 One of the main principles behind landscaping is ensuring the required minimum soft landscaping of the site is maintained which requires a proposal to be reviewed with both the site’s hard and soft landscaping.
-A deck, patio, open porch, sidewalk, driveway, hardened pathway, wood chips, gravel, or rocks are all examples of hard landscaping.
+A deck, patio, open porch, sidewalk, driveway, hardened pathway, or gravel are all examples of hard landscaping.
 Decks have a slightly different permitting process which is noted in more detail below.

 What is considered soft landscaping?

 Soft Landscaping is defined as consisting of vegetation such as trees, shrubs, hedges, and grasses which must be consistent with the species noted in the Parks Canada Approved Planting List.
+Other materials, including mulch or stone or rocks interspersed with plantings are also considered soft landscaping materials.
 The planting list, as well as general planting information and Firesmart principles, are available on the Landscaping in Jasper National Park webpage.

 What are the soft landscaping requirements?